 After leaving the schools, the girls were looked after and reported upon by the Metropolitan Association for Befriending Young Servants (MABYS), and the boys, when apprenticed by the general relieving officer, or if sent to working boys' homes or houseboys' brigades, by the superintendents of those establishments.

 In 1930, control of the site passed to the London County Council.
 At that time, there were 397 children in residence ranging in age from two weeks and fifteen years.
 The schools continued in operation as Leytonstone Children's Home until March 1937, with the under-fives receiving Montessori teaching in-house, and the older children receiving education and training with local schools and employers.

 The site subsequently became Leytonstone House Hospital, providing help for people with learning difficulties.
-Following its closure in around 2000, the site has now been redeveloped for residential use with a number of the original buildings being preserved.
+Following its closure in 1994, the site has now been redeveloped for residential and commercial use with a number of the original buildings being preserved.